What Are Tiger Nuts?

 Perhaps most important of all the information you need about tiger nuts is this - what do they actually taste like?
 Are they any good?

 Tiger nuts have an interesting texture, like a hard fig on the outside, and slightly chewy on the inside (similar to vegan jerky).
 It's a bit difficult to make comparisons, but, in a world where huge companies spend years and millions testing the perfect amount of crunch and mouthfeel, its a pleasant change to find something that you have to chew on.
 That being said, if you find that you don't like the chewiness, they're also available pre-peeled, and in this form, they're much more like a perfectly cooked sweet potato in texture if much firmer.

 As far as the actual taste, it's a bit on the earthy side, with a natural sweetness.
 Tiger nuts are like a Brazil nut, but the sweetness is a bit like a pecan.

 So overall, what do tiger nuts taste like?
 Like a hard fig crossed with a Brazil nut, sweet potato, and pecan.
 If that's hard to imagine, just give them a try for yourself.

 Wondering what to do with tiger nuts?
-The best way to use tiger nuts is to munch them straight out of the bag as a healthy and all-natural snack!
-If you're craving chips or want a lower-fat alternative to nuts, tiger nuts will hit the spot.
+The best way to use tiger nuts is to munch them straight out of the bag as an all-natural snack!
+If you're craving chips or want an alternative to nuts, tiger nuts will hit the spot.
 While many people will advise soaking them first, if you like chewiness, they're perfect as is.

 That being said, tiger nuts are also available pre-sliced, and, in this form, they make a great salad, oatmeal, or breakfast quinoa bowl add-in.
 They're a perfect, naturally sweet addition to homemade granola, either sliced or whole.